crtxio/docs/cortex-press.md

 Have you successfully purchased your first .ape domain and ready to update your image metadata?
 We have made it simple to update the PFP image of your NFT subdomain with Cortex Press.

-### 1. Purchase A Domain
+### 1.
-If you haven't already purchased a .ape domain, follow the instructions on previous walkthroughs to purchase one.
+Purchase a domain: If you haven't already purchased a .ape domain, follow the instructions on previous walkthroughs to purchase one.

 ### 2.
 Visit https://cortex.press and login to the wallet that currently holds your .ape domain.
 You can log in using a variety of methods, including Metamask or Magic.